Read The Tsar's Dwarf (Hawthorne Books)

 Religion: No, thank you.

-Name of Our New King Who Got Popular When He Married a Girl from Tasmania He Met When He Was Drunk in an Australian Pub: Frederik X (2024-?)
+Name of Our New King Who Got Popular When He Married a Girl from Tasmania and Stopped Driving like a Royal Madman: Frederik X (2024-?)

-Famous Living Danes You Should Know If You Want Us to Respect You: Mads Mikkelsen, Nikolaj Coster-Waldau (actors), Christian Eriksen (soccer player with a heartbeat), Lars von Trier (enfant terrible), Lars Ulrich (founder of Metallica), Viktor Axelsen (world's best badminton player), Helena Christensen (ex-model), Peter Schmeichel and Michael Laudrup (soccer players back when we were worth watching), Caroline Wozniacki (ex-tennis player), Lukas Graham (singer), and Margrethe Vestager (best friends of Google and Facebook)
+Famous Living Danes You Should Know If You Want Us to Respect You: Victoria Kjær Theilvig better known as Miss Universe 2024, Mads Mikkelsen (actor), Jonas Vingegaard (winner of Tour de France twice), Christian Eriksen (our favorite heartthrob), Lars von Trier (enfant terrible), Nina Agdal (model), Helena Christensen (ex-model.
+We borrowed half of her from Peru), Lars Ulrich (founder of Metallica), Viktor Axelsen (world's best badminton player), Peter Schmeichel and Michael Laudrup (ex-soccer players and TV-celebrities), Caroline Wozniacki (tennis player), Lukas Graham (singer), Bjarne Ingels (architect), Mette Frederiksen (prime minister).

 Famous Half Danes That We Damn Well Refuse to Call American: Viggo Mortensen, Scarlett Johansson